docusign/code-examples-java/README.md

    This code example demonstrates how to create an envelope where the workflow is paused before the envelope is sent to a second recipient.

 ## Rooms API

+For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-**Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+**Note:** To use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.

 1. **Create room with Data.**